 Yet in the 20th century a whole new development arose as a result of the ‘unpopular originality’ psychology: the ‘unpopular’ new music concert was born.
 Putting ‘newly composed classical music’ into a concert became a guaranteed way of depleting the audience in the 20th century.
 Never before had this situation existed: it was truly a phenomenon of the 20th century.
 But of course as audiences ‘stayed away’ so classical composers became ‘encouraged’ by this lack of support, as it seemed to only justify their position as truly ‘original’ (and therefore unpopular) creative artists.

 By necessity I must point out yet again, as it can’t be emphasised enough, that just because I am attacking on one side of this argument doesn’t mean the opposite is true.
 The fact that a work is popular is in no way a badge of its quality.
 Quite apart from anything else, the reasons why a work is popular have to be called into question.
 One reason people often say they enjoy a piece of music is simply because they ‘recognise’ it.
 For example the slow movement of Beethoven’s 'Moonlight' Sonata is easily more popular than the equally moving (and immediately attractive) slow movement of his Sonata in C Opus 2 no.3, for no other reason than people ‘know’ the 'Moonlight' Sonata; they recognise it, therefore they think they ‘like’ it.
 But it would be foolish to draw the conclusion from this that Beethoven's 'Moonlight' sonata slow movement is therefore better than the slow movement of his Op.2 no.3 (just as it would be equally foolish for the musical ‘elite’ to decide the Moonlight is less good because it is more popular).
+The ‘originality versus popularity in art’ theme is deserving of a whole blog to itself.

 The only conclusion for an artist is to create what they believe in, “without regard to praise or blame” (as an astute contemporary of Chopin, Sophie Leo, observed when listening to him).
 If you are true to yourself what you create will be original (you don’t have to try to do anything).
 And if you have nothing to say, there’s unfortunately nothing in the world that will help you say it!